21 Energy Saving Tips for Year-Round Energy Efficiency in 2021

-If you’re like most of us then you probably also like to spend hours staring inside your fridge, moving things around, taking your time to pick your snack.
+Suppose you’re like most of us, then you probably also like to spend hours staring inside your fridge, moving things around, taking your time to pick your snack.
 If this is you, this needs to stop!

 The longer you keep your refrigerator door open, the harder the appliance has to work to keep your items cool.
-Every time the fridge door opens a good amount of cool air escapes.
-It’s best to decide in advance what you may need and pick your items in the shorted possible time during summer!
+Every time the fridge door opens, a good amount of cool air escapes.
+It’s best to decide in advance what you may need and pick your items in the shortest possible time during summer!

 We are die-hard fans of technology.
-But it comes with one major downside and that is the consumption of electricity.
-While we encourage using energy-efficient and smart tech, it is advisable to switch to traditional means whenever possible to lower your energy consumption.
+But it comes with one major downside, and that is the consumption of electricity.
+While we encourage using energy-efficient and smart tech, it is advisable to switch to traditional means whenever possible as an energy saving tip to lower your energy consumption.

-Think of hot water bottles in comparison to electric heaters or even taking a quick, cold shower then heating up gallons of water.
-Switching to lighter clothing in the summer can be more comfortable and energy-saving then being in your comfortable hoodie and cranking up your AC.
+Think of hot water bottles compared to electric heaters or even taking a quick, cold shower rather than heating gallons of water.
+Also, switching to lighter clothing in the summer can be more comfortable and energy saving than being in your comfortable hoodie and cranking up your AC.

-I am sure we all clean the visible dust and food splashes etc. from our appliances.
-But really clean your appliances!
-Go down to the nitty-gritty, open them up, completely take the lint out of your clothes dryer or remove dust that has accumulated under your fridge.
+I am sure we all clean the visible dust and food splashes etc., from our appliances.
+But really, clean your appliances!
+Go down to the nitty-gritty, open them up, completely take the lint out of your clothes dryer, wash your air filters, or remove dust that has accumulated under your fridge.
 Make sure there are no blockages and keep your devices in excellent condition!

 This is not only healthy but removes a major load from your precious appliance!
-If any pipes, ducts, fans, or airways are blocked the appliance may not run efficiently and the energy usage may increase.
+If any pipes, ducts, fans, or airways are blocked, the appliance may not run efficiently, and your energy usage may increase.

-If there are gaps or crevices in your windows and doors, you’d lose your previous cooled air in summer and vice versa warmed air during winter.
+If there are gaps or crevices in your windows and doors, you will lose your cooled air in summer and vice versa warmed air during winter.
 The outside air would find a way in, making your cooling or heating system run harder to reach your desired temperature.

-Finding an air leak is one of the easiest ways to take care of your bills and potentially lower your energy costs.
+Finding an air leak is one of the easiest ways to care for your bills and potentially lower your energy costs.
 Adding insulation and sealing the leaks, gaps, and cracks can help you save up to 10% on utility bills.

-In warmer regions, heat gain through the windows can be a problem while in colder areas heat loss through the windows can be a significant source of energy waste.
-Replacing single-pane windows with double panes in colder regions can help preserve the heat and save up to 25% on your energy bills.
-Gas-filled windows with ‘low-e‘ reflect certain sections of sunlight to keep your house cooler in summer and absorb certain sections during winter to keep it warmer.
+In warmer regions, heat gain through the windows can be a problem, while in colder areas, heat loss through the windows can be a significant source of energy waste.
+Replacing single-pane windows with double panes in colder regions can help preserve the heat and save up to 24% on your energy bills in winters.
+In addition, gas-filled windows with ‘low-e‘ reflect certain sections of sunlight to keep your house cooler in summer and absorb certain areas during winter to keep it warmer.

-Upgrade your windows for increased energy savings.
-Window enhancements such as shades, films, shutters, etc. can also help you maintain your home temperature thus saving energy used by cooling or heating appliances.
+Energy saving tip: Upgrade your windows for increased savings.
+Window enhancements such as shades, films, shutters, etc., can also help you maintain your home temperature, thus saving energy used by cooling or heating appliances.

 If your curtains are shut while it is sunny and cold during winter, you are greatly missing out on the natural warmth brought about by the sun.
 The same goes for if your windows are shut during summer when it is quite cool outside.

-Keep a note on the weather conditions and adjust your windows and curtains to allow nature to step in and take over your heating or cooling.
+Keep a note of the weather conditions and adjust your windows and curtains to allow nature to step in and take over your heating or cooling.
 You can also switch your lights off when it’s nice and sunny.
-Utilizing nature’s goodness is free, thus helping you save energy and there’s nothing quite like some fresh sunshine to brighten up your home!
+Utilizing nature’s goodness is free, thus helping you save energy, and there’s nothing quite like some fresh sunshine to brighten up your home!

 While you are doing your best to conserve energy, you may still be facing high energy costs.
-There may be ways in which you are using energy that you do not realize or your house could be losing energy in one or more ways!
+There may be ways you are using energy that you do not realize, or your house could be losing energy in one or more ways!

 A home energy audit provides an excellent assessment of your home’s energy use to help you realize every factor of your energy use.
 From the results, you can judge and easily make improvements to save energy.

 Here is a fun energy saving tip for summer!
-Cooking, especially if you enjoy making complicated dishes (not me) can release a lot of heat and consequently put a strain on your home’s cooling.
-You may use a slow-cooker or step outdoors and enjoy the fresh air to save energy when you can!
+Cooking, especially if you enjoy making complicated dishes (not me), can release a lot of heat and consequently put a strain on your home’s cooling.
+Instead, you may use a slow-cooker or step outdoors and enjoy the fresh air to save energy when you can!

-For indoor cooking make use of the exhaust or hood fan to suck the released hot air out of your kitchen.
+Use the exhaust or hood fan to suck the released hot air out of your kitchen for indoor cooking.

-Water is of course a major necessity.
+Water is, of course, a major necessity.
 You need it for baths, washing clothes, cleaning the house or cars and ugh the dishes!
-Using water carefully can help save gallons and avoid energy wastage required to heat an entire bath.
-Try to take a quick shower whenever you can or scrape dishes instead of rinsing them before loading in the dishwasher.
+Using water carefully can help save gallons and avoid the energy wastage required to heat an entire bath.
+Try to take a quick shower whenever you can or scrape dishes instead of rinsing them before loading them in the dishwasher.

 Look out for any leaks.
-Even a single faucet that is dripping hot water can waste 1,661 gallons of water in a year along with energy!
-Last but not the least, of course never ever leave the taps on.
+Even a single faucet that is dripping hot water can waste 1,661 gallons of water in a year.
+Last but not least, of course, never leave the taps on.